dcos/dcos-docs/1.9/usage/marathon/application-basics.md

 ## Using Resources in Applications

-To run any non-trivial application, you typically depend on a collection of resources: files and/or archives of files.
-To manage resource allocation, Marathon has the concept of URIs.
-URIs use the Mesos fetcher to do the legwork in terms of downloading (and potentially) extracting resources.
+To run any non-trivial application, you typically depend on a collection of resources: files or archives of files.
+To manage resource allocation, Marathon has the concept of URIs (uniform resource identifiers).
+URIs use the [Mesos fetcher](http://mesos.apache.org/documentation/latest/fetcher/) to do the legwork in terms of downloading (and potentially) extracting resources.

 Before we dive into this topic, let's have a look at an example: